Megha Ganne (USGA photo)

 She followed with rounds of 71 and 72 on Friday and Saturday where she demonstrated a golf maturity far beyond her years.
 Managing to deftly walk a tightrope strung tightly between survival and flat out disaster, Ganne stayed firmly in the mix with a display of impressive par saves that brought a smile of relief and joy, not unlike the one high schoolers flash after they receive a higher than expected grade on a final exam, which awaits her in a few weeks at Holmdel High School.

 With some of the biggest stars on the LPGA in close proximity, the largest fan following stuck with Ganne, whose biggest win of the year came just a few weeks ago when she captured the Girls’ 15-18 Division in the Scott Robertson Memorial in Roanoke, Va.
 Feeding off the persistent chants of, “Ganne, Ganne, Ganne,” she kept her composure and played herself into the final grouping with a 1-over 72.

 “I think when I’m high on adrenaline, I tend to focus a little more,” said Ganne after Saturday’s round.
 “I could not hit a golf ball straight or anywhere I wanted so I had to dig deep.
 I think I did a pretty good job of salvaging a 1-over round.”

-“I was kidding her at the beginning of the week that I had as many fans as she did,” said her caddy Michael Finn, a Bay Area native who loops regularly at the Olympic Club.
+“I was kidding her at the beginning of the week that I had as many fans as she did,” said her caddy and Olympic Club member Michael Finn.
 “But after these last four days, the whole club is behind her.

 Ganne edged Oklahoma State All-American Maja Stark